 Big disadvantage of all modified LNBs is a poor noise figure at 10.4 GHz.
 Bigger than 2.8 dB against 0.55 dB at 11.5 GHz, measured with cold sky - hot sun method.

-To get more Tx power I use a 10.4 GHz PA with 4 W output made by Dirk Fischer DK2FD.
-That gives additional 13 dB.
+To get more Tx power I use a 10.4 GHz PA made by Dirk Fischer DK2FD with max.
+4.4 W output (Pin = 200mW).
+That gives additional 13 dB output power.

 AR8600 scanner with 10.7 MHz I.F. output and external RSSI (logarithmic received signal strength indicator)